“Look at those eyes!”

 It’s a sun-spangled morning on a Georgia tidal creek and the green-hued eyes of a diamondback terrapin have caught Ashley Raybould’s.
 “I’ve seen the really blue ones but not the turquoise ones,” the DNR wildlife technician says, turning the turtle so others on the survey boat can see.

 Diamondback terrapins aren’t new to awww.
-They are jewels in the marsh mud, with speckled skin, mouths look like they’re sporting lipstick and googly eyes that sometimes glisten as if dusted with glitter.
+They are jewels in the marsh mud, with speckled skin, mouths that look like they’re sporting lipstick and googly eyes that sometimes glisten as if dusted with glitter.

 But these hand-sized turtles found in salt marshes and estuaries from Cape Cod on the Atlantic to Texas on the Gulf also share a darker feature: Declines in diamondback populations have been reported across their range.
 DNR has been sampling tidal creeks this spring to check the species’ status in Georgia.